close up of micro chip

 Intelligent Signal Processing Laboratory

-The Intelligent Signal Processing Laboratory (ISPLab) pursues original, innovative, and frontier research in the theory, design, and implementation of digital filters, fuzzy neural networks, deep neural network and learning, discrete Gabor transforms, and design optimization algorithms to develop intelligent signal processing systems for real-time analysis and processing of signals and data.
+The Intelligent Signal Processing Laboratory (ISPLab) pursues original, innovative, and frontier research in the theory, design, and implementation of (a) Digital filters and design optimization algorithms, (b) Discrete Gabor transforms, (c) Fuzzy-neural networks, (d) Deep learning and machine learning algorithms, and (e) Evolutionary and gradient-based optimization algorithms, to build real-time intelligent signal processing systems for multimedia signals and data.

 The ISPLab accepts Ph.D. and M.A.Sc. students under the supervision of Dr. H. K. Kwan.
-We offer financial support to highly qualified and motivated graduate applicants with a suitable academic background and a strong interest in successfully completing a Ph.D. (or M.A.Sc.) research in our area of specialization.
-Our Ph.D. and M.A.Sc. students are regular full-time students in the Department of Electrical and Computer Engineering of the Faculty of Engineering and are admitted under the normal University of Windsor's graduate admission procedures.
+We offer financial support to a highly qualified and motivated graduate applicant with a suitable academic background to complete a Ph.D. (or M.A.Sc.) research in our area of specialization.
+Our Ph.D. and M.A.Sc. students are regular full-time students in the Department of Electrical and Computer Engineering of the Faculty of Engineering admitted under the normal University of Windsor's graduate admission procedures.

-We train and support (with funding) Postdoctoral Fellows and welcome international and national collaborations with Visiting Scholars of common research interests and prior successful journal publication experience in our area of specialization.
+We train and support (with funding) Postdoctoral Fellows and welcome international and national collaborations with researchers of common research interests.
+Prior successful journal publication experience in our area of specialization is required.

 Demo 1: Qing Pan, Teng Gao, Jian Zhou, Huabin Wang, Liang Tao, Hon Keung Kwan, "CycleGAN with dual adversarial loss for bone-conducted speech enhancement," arXiv:2111.01430v1, November, 2021. https://arxiv.org/pdf/2111.01430.pdf